rimutaka/spotify-play-all-saved-albums/README.md

 #### Updating your playlist

-There is no way to add new tracks to it other than by hand.
+This extension only works with empty playlists.
+You can add new tracks by hand.
 It may be easier to delete and re-create the entire playlist.

 # Anatomy of the extension